Santandersecurityresearch/DrHeader/README.md

   --merge                        Merge custom rule set on top of default set --help                         Show this message and exit.

+From version 1.3.0, the single scan will also produce a Junit report in `./reports/junit.xml`, relative to the basepath where the script is running.

 To save scan results, you can use the --json parameter and pipe it to [jq](https://stedolan.github.io/jq/), which is a lightweight and flexible command-line JSON processor,like so:

 ``` console